MyPureCloud/developer-center-blog/source/2021-03-08-accessing-collected-chat-v2-information/index.html.md

 There are a few things to remember about the names of participant attributes:

 1. When a chat is created, Genesys Cloud (server/cloud side) automatically prepends chat attribute names with `context`.
-You will find these key/value pairs, starting with `context.prefix`, under the participant attributes on the customer participant.
+You will find these key/value pairs, starting with the `context` prefix, under the participant attributes on the customer participant.

   For example, if you use `key1` as an attribute name (as part of a registration form or as `userData`), this piece of data will become a participant attribute named `context.key1`.